-Dying 2 Drive is a free multi-agency road safety scheme aimed at reducing death and serious injury amongst young road users in Herefordshire.
+Dying 2 Drive is a free multi-agency road safety scheme aimed at reducing death and serious injury amongst young road users in Herefordshire and Worcestershire.

 Our events involve a realistic road traffic collision (RTC) reconstruction followed by powerful interactive workshops.

-The scheme is aimed at Year 11 students who will currently be car passengers and soon become young drivers.
+The scheme is aimed at Year 11 students who will currently be road users, whether car passengers, pedestrians, cyclists, and may soon become young drivers.

 Want more information?

 If you require further information, please email the Dying 2 Drive team at firstname.lastname@example.org.

 We look forward to welcoming you to our virtual Dying 2 Drive!